ivangfr/https-springboot-react/README.md

 - **movies-ui**

-  - Open a new terminal and navigate to `https-springboot-react/movies-ui` folder
+  - Open a new terminal and navigate to `https-springboot-react/movies-ui` folder;

-  - Execute the command below if you are running it for the first time
+  - Execute the command below if you are running it for the first time:
     ```
     npm install
     ```

-  - To start `movies-ui` run
+  - To start `movies-ui` run:
     ```
     npm start
     ```

   - Access https://localhost:3443

-  - Once accessed for the first time, the following page will appear
+  - Once accessed for the first time, the following page will appear:

     ![your-connection-is-not-private-3443](documentation/your-connection-is-not-private-3443.jpeg)

   - Click `Advanced` > `Proceed to localhost (unsafe)`

-    Now, you shoud see
+    Now, you shoud see:

     ![movies-ui](documentation/movies-ui.jpeg)